JFMajer/rancher-on-ec2-on-k3s/README.md

 ## ⚠️ Lab/Non-HA Disclaimer
 - This setup is **not for production**.
 It runs Rancher in single-node (non-HA) mode for learning, testing, or demos.
 - All stateful data is on a single EC2 instance.
 If the instance is lost, so is your Rancher data.
-- For production, use Rancher HA with an external database and at least 3 nodes.
+- For production, use Rancher HA deployed on something like EKS.

 ## Module Structure
 - `modules/vpc`: VPC, subnets, and networking resources